google/heir/docs/content/en/_index.md

   compared across accelerators.
 - Provide a platform for research into novel FHE optimizations.
 - Provide a platform for benchmarking.
-- Provide integrations with multiple front-end languages, such as ClangIR and TensorFlow.
+- Provide integrations with multiple front-end languages, such as Python and TensorFlow.

-## Partners
+## Disclaimers

-TODO(b/287634511): add list of partner companies and universities

 The HEIR codebase and documentation are maintained by Google.